Amnesty: Egypt has days to save jailed activist's life

 Abdel-Fattah’s younger sister, Sanaa Seif, meanwhile, landed in Sharm el-Sheikh early Monday, coming on a flight from London through the Turkish city of Istanbul, her family said.

+“I’m here to do my best to try and and shed light on my brother’s case and to save him,” Seif said upon her arrival.
+“Today (Sunday) he took his last glass of water, so it’s a matter of hours.
+I’m really worried.
+I’m also here to put pressure on world leaders coming.”

 She is expected to take part along with Callamard in Egypt’s human rights situation on the sidelines of the COP27.
-Seif, also a rights defender who had been imprisoned for one year over charges of spreading false news and insulting a police officer, is likely to focus on the case of her brother and other jailed activists.
+Seif, also a rights defender who had been imprisoned for one year over charges of spreading false news and insulting a police officer, will focus on the case of her brother and other jailed activists.

 Seif, who is also a British citizen, had staged a sit-in at the headquarters of Britain’s Foreign Ministry in recent weeks, part of a rallying campaign to push the U.K. to take action in her brother’s s case.